 For more info see http://ff.truni.sk/prijimacie-konanie

 and enjoy the hospitality and excellent opportunities for interdisciplinary research and education.

 Apply before April 27th, 2018 to study our BA or MA program!
 Find out more about programs, admission requirements and available funding options at the link below.

-Applicants for Master’s Study Programme are obliged to send a) application form (till 27th April), b) motivation letter with CV (till 27th April), and c) to provide authenticated copy of their Bachelor’s diploma, Bachelor’s state examination certificate and statement of exams taken and passed at university (applicants who are completing their Bachelor’s studies in the academic year 2017/2018 must send these documents by 29th July)
+Applicants for Master’s Study Programme are obliged to send a) application form (15th May), b) motivation letter with CV (till 15th May), and c) to provide authenticated copy of their Bachelor’s diploma, Bachelor’s state examination certificate and statement of exams taken and passed at university (applicants who are completing their Bachelor’s studies in the academic year 2017/2018 must send these documents by 29th July)